-Dear Sister Carmen, in the Second Mansion of the Interior Castle, St. Teresa strongly emphasizes the need for perseverance.
+Dear Carmelite Sisters, In the Second Mansion of the Interior Castle, St. Teresa strongly emphasizes the need for perseverance.
 Can you help me understand how this works in a practical way?
 I really struggle to keep a consistent prayer time and to stay focused when I pray.
 Sometimes [prayer] is so frustrating that I just give up.
 I know this doesn’t help but what can I do?

 Many doors have a sign over their entrance.
 If the door leading to the Second Mansion or Dwelling Place were to have a sign, I would imagine it would read, “Where is your treasure?”